 Try one these!

-In a saute or frying pan, melt butter over medium heat.
+- In a saute or frying pan, melt butter over medium heat and sauté garlic.
 Add chicken broth, lemon juice (or wine), and red chili flakes.
 Bring to a light boil, then add in shrimp.
 Simmer until shrimp begin to turn pink and reduce heat to low.